iBot 4000

 Did you know?

-An empty robotic wheelchair that is elevated on two of its four main wheels.
+A smiling woman faces a man who sits in a robotic wheelchair that is elevated on two of its four main wheels.
+They are on an outdoor trail, surrounded by green leafy trees.

 History